ChangyaoZhou/Autonomous-Vehicle-Pursuit/README.md

 ```

 ## Training
 To run the training script, run training.py [training.py](train.py).
-The resource of depth map and relative transformation can be switched by setting arugments<code>-depth, -relative_transform</code>.
-Other configurations for training, such as batch size, can be changed in corresponding .json config files.
+Different models can be trained by setting arguments<code>-depth, -relative_transform</code> and providing image directory and label file path of different depth map and transformation resources.
+Other configurations for training, such as batch size, can be changed in <code>config.json</code>.
 An example of running the training script:
 ```
 python training.py -depth cdn -relative_transform rcnn -image_dir <path to augmented images> -label_file <path to label file>